 Contact Us To Discuss Building Your Custom Home With a Team of Proven Professionals

-Whether you want to build on your lot, design a home from an existing plan, a Southern Living plan, or create a plan from scratch, Kurk Homes can handle it all.
+Whether you want to build on your lot, design a home from an existing custom plan, a Southern Living plan, or create a plan from scratch, Kurk Homes can handle it all.
 We take pride in going above and beyond to make your dream home a dream building experience.
 Kurk Homes has been designing and building from the Gulf Coast to the Hill Country for over 30 years.
 Contact us today to make your dream home a reality.

 Hear What Our Customers Are Saying